Loading ...

 Larger Companies

-If you’re a bigger company, you can claim Research and Development Expenditure Credit (RDEC) for R&D projects.
-This type of credit is also available for SMEs and larger companies that have been subcontracted by a big company to carry out the project.
+If you are a larger company, you may claim the Research and Development Expenditure Credit (RDEC) for R&D projects.
+This type of credit is also available to SMEs and larger companies that have been subcontracted by a bigger company to carry out the project.

 Summary

-There’s a lot of grey area surrounding the subject of R&D tax relief, and it’s almost as if it’s being maintained on purpose.
-However, this is a hugely beneficial opportunity for any business, and therefore worth the time invested into research.
+There is a lot of grey area surrounding the subject of R&D tax relief, and it seems almost as if it is being maintained on purpose.
+However, this presents a hugely beneficial opportunity for any business, making it worth the time invested in research.

-Still unsure of how it works?
-Talk to us, we can help.
+Still uncertain how it works?
+Reach out to us; we can assist you.

 Free trial